 Based on a classic model from 1970s, the TAG Heuer Silverstone Chronographs (refs.
 CAM2111.FC6259 & CAM2110.FC6258) not only look great.
 They also look different from myriads of standard sporty timepieces that -expensive or cheap, hand-crafted or mass-produced- have flooded the market during the recent decade or two.
 Although the movement that powers the 2010 collection is modern, it is the vintage aura that makes me want to own one of these.

 It looks like the next year will be a time of resurrections of various sorts.
-First, Ulysse Nardin announced a Classico reincarnation of their enigmatic San Marko model, and now LVMH-owned luxury watch brand is going to give another go to their almost iconic Siverstone model from the 1970s.
+First, Ulysse Nardin announced a Classico reincarnation of their enigmatic San Marko model, and now the LVMH-owned luxury brand is going to give another go to their almost iconic Siverstone model from the 1970s.

 Its cushion-shaped 42 mm case and clear, highly legible dial with well-proportioned chronograph totalizers make it almost an ideal sports watch.

 Just like the Swiss brand has initially promised, this new device is almost identical to the original model both inside and outside.

 Well, there are some minor visual differences here and there, but they are not evident.

 Well, perhaps, some people may be slightly disappointed that the chronograph’s functionality was changed: the new model now has a 30-min chronograph counter at 9 o’clock (therefore the scale on the sub-dial is different) and a small seconds indicator at 3 hours (this one remained the same.)